 Solo Guitar Concert with Fred Benedetti at Paper Moon Music in May!

 We’ve just booked the great Fred Benedetti to return to Paper Moon Music on May 26!
 This time, he’ll be presenting solo flamenco and classical works.
 Tickets will be $15 per person – we’ll be posting up more information about how to reserve your seat as the even draws nearer…….

 Music Lessons in San Diego Point Loma area

 Lessons are first come, first served.
 Contact today to arrange your first lesson!

-Offering quality piano, guitar, bass, violin, banjo, ukulele, saxophone, voice, and lap steel guitar lessons in San Diego, CA.
+Offering quality piano, guitar, bass, violin, banjo, ukulele and voice lessons in San Diego, CA.

 Paper Moon Music

 4051 Voltaire St., Suite D

 San Diego, CA. 92107